 - cinnamon sticks - for simmering and serving

-- apples, oranges, cranberries and pomegranate – adds flavor & color!
+- apples, oranges, cranberries and pomegranate - fresh fruit that adds flavor & color!

-- crockpot (ad), slow cooker or dutch oven (if using stove)
+- crockpot (ad), slow cooker or dutch oven (if using the stovetop)

 - ladle for serving